adbuerger/pycombina/README.rst

 pycombina - Combinatorial Integral Approximation
 ================================================

-**pycombina** is a Python module for combinatorial integral approximation computations.
+**pycombina** is a Python module for solving combinatorial integral approximation problems.

 Combinatorial integral approximation problems can be formulated and solved